"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging

 \subsection{Social VR}

-Social Virtual Reality (VR) refers ``to 3D virtual spaces where multiple users can interact with each other using VR head-mounted displays (HMDs)'' \cite{maloney2020falling}.
+Social Virtual Reality (VR) refers to ``3D virtual spaces where multiple users can interact with each other using VR head-mounted displays (HMDs)'' \cite{maloney2020falling}.
 Social VR encompasses a subset of VR platforms and applications specifically designed to support social interaction and co-presence \cite{li2021social,freeman2021body}, where users can feel as if they are physically present with others in the same virtual space \cite{mcveigh2019shaping}.
 Given these unique affordances, Social VR has the potential to change how people engage, communicate, and collaborate in various activities, from social gatherings and entertainment to educational and professional teamwork settings \cite{deighan2023social}.
 Platforms like `VRChat' have become popular spaces for individuals to connect in VR environments and foster a sense of community and well-being, particularly with the emergence of the COVID-19 pandemic \cite{osborne2023being}.

-Unlike traditional video conferencing applications, Social VR allows people to immerse themselves in simulated environments to interact and socialize in more interactive ways \cite{freeman2021hugging}.
+Unlike traditional video conferencing applications, Social VR enables people to immerse themselves in simulated environments, allowing for more interactive ways to interact and socialize \cite{freeman2021hugging}.
 Social VR applications can enable remote users to interact with 3D virtual objects in immersive spaces \cite{freeman2022working, li2021social}, utilize avatars that can differ from their real bodies and appearances, employ interactive tools that break the physical laws \cite{freeman2022working}, and help people stay more engaged in the team conversation using their bodies and movements \cite{abramczuk2023meet,olaosebikan2022identifying,steinicke2020first}.
 The unique affordances that VR provides can help users communicate not only with words but also with gestures, body language, and eye gaze with the help of body tracking technologies \cite{freeman2022working}.